aktikerem/crowd-analyzer/README.md

 ```
 $ python main.py
 ```

-and thats it gui will open with the first video input device detected in the system. remember this is a personal project and i woudnt recommend it for professional use rn since it has many problems with it altough i might fix them later.
+and that's it!
+GUI will open with the first detected video input device in the system.
+Please note that this is a personal project, and I wouldn't recommend it for professional use at the moment due to several issues.